shanec-/nullfactory.net/Snow/_posts/2014-11-08-tfs-customizing-build-definition-to-exclude-symbols.md

 ---
 layout: post
 title: Team Foundation Server - Customizing a Build Definitions to Exclude Symbols in Symbol Server
-category: ALM, Team Foundation Server
+category: Team Foundation Server, Build
 published: draft
 ---

-## Overview

 In my previous post I wrote about updating the build definition in order to automatically publish the symbols.

 This post was inspired by a feedback provided by one of the commenter on [this post](http://www.edsquared.com/2011/02/12/Source+Server+And+Symbol+Server+Support+In+TFS+2010.aspx).
-The individual required that certain third party symbols be omitted from being published to the Symbols Server and pushed to clients.
+This individual required that certain third party symbols be omitted from being published to the Symbols Server.

 I thought I would take upon the challenge to implement the same.

 ## Pre-Requisites

-This assumes that you have already successfully setup a symbol server and
+This assumes that you have already successfully setup a symbol server.
+If not, view my previous on how to set this up.

 I have done successfully setup Symbol server in TFS.
 But i need to exclude third part pdb file at that time of publish to Symbol server.
 The options available in client side, but i need to setup in server side (TFS build).